 Size: You do not get to decide the size of the creature.
 My workflow is adaptive

-and intuitive, and it’s really hard to work towards an exact size.
+and intuitive, and it’s really hard to work towards an exact size on completely OOAK creatures.

-are difficult, but if they are not too tiny, it can be done.
-Metallic or glow in
+difficult, but if they are not too tiny, it can be done.
+Metallic or glow in the dark

-markers: the colors are translucent, and they do not erase.
-Clay sections of the
+are translucent, and they do not erase.)
+Resin/polymer clay sections of the creature are

-creature are done with normal acrylic paint and can have all the details and
+done with normal acrylic paint and can have all the details and metallic/iridescent